 The problem is that most staffing companies don’t get the written authorizations within the legally stipulated time-periods.
 They submit their background check request forms without including the disclosures and authorization documents.
-Due to the flexibility given by the FTC, most background checking companies carry out the checks.
+Due to the flexibility given by the FTC, most background checking companies carry out the checks like criminal background checks.

 Yet, they do not give the results until the staffing companies submit the signed authorizations.
 When staffing companies delay to submit the authorizations, they delay to get the results.
 In this case, the delays can be avoided if staffing companies get the signed authorizations in time.

 Another common cause of delays is when staffing companies submit incomplete or inaccurate applicant information.
 When critical applicant details such as name, date of birth and social security number are missing, background screening companies find it difficult to trace the individual.
 As such, they take longer to locate the individual.

 Sometimes there are inaccuracies in applicant details.
 In some cases, the inaccuracy isn’t deliberate.
 For instance, say the applicant is called Steven.
 Common variants of the name include Stephen and Steve.
 If, for instance the applicant writes Steve instead of Steven, the background checking company may find difficulty finding records – especially if the records exist under the name Steven.